protocol/CryptoEconLab/README.md

 We welcome discussion of our [current Open Problems](https://github.com/protocol/CryptoEconLab/tree/main/open_problems) on our [GitHub discussion page](https://github.com/protocol/CryptoEconLab/discussions/categories/ideas-open-problems-and-proposals).
 Please join us in exploring the future of cryptoeconomics by contributing to the solution of current problems and posing new ones!

-The open problems' folder include research questions that can be used to develop an M.Sc. thesis or a PhD industry-experience project for students in computer science, statistics, data science, complexity, economics or related areas.
+The open problems' folder include research questions that can be used to develop an M.Sc. thesis or a Ph.D. industry-experience project for students in computer science, statistics, data science, complexity, economics or related areas.
 These questions can also serve as the basis for independent postdoctoral research.

 These project ideas can be discussed on the [CryptoEconLab Discussion Board](https://github.com/protocol/CryptoEconLab/discussions); inquiries about opportunities for [grant-supported research](https://grants.protocol.ai/) can be directed to [research-grants@protocol.ai](mailto:research@protocol.ai).